NonieBenks/futurePortfolio/README.md

 # futurePortfolio
-Toy-project, for my future portfolio(empty now, need more skills to set everything up).
+Toy-project, for my future portfolio(almost empty now, need more time and skills to set everything up).